sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 18-06-2019

+- http://degoes.net/articles/tagless-horror Why not use Tagless-Final in Scala

 # 17-06-2019

 - https://kubuszok.com/2019/io-monad-which-why-and-how/ IO monad: which, why and how. — A huge post tons of pointers